 I would recommend this hotel for fashionistas and the bobo chic crowd, or those who appreciate interesting, offbeat design.
 You can stroll to the adorable rue Montorgueil, just a few blocks away, and pick up some sweets at Stohrer, the oldest pâtisserie in Paris, then head to the Passage des Panoramas for some shopping along a glass-roofed passage.
 Be sure to check out the Edgar’s African-inspired room, designed by the photographer Yann Arthus-Bertrand.
 The prices at the Edgar start at less than 200 euros!
 So what are you waiting for?

 When looking for hostels, we often turn to HostelBookers.
 Of course a concern when choosing a hostel is how to avoid the up-all-night boys’ club that can sometimes make staying at one a tad annoying.
 St. Christopher’s Paris on the canal Saint-Martin is considered a female-friendly hostel.
 It’s located in one of the best neighborhoods in town, the 10th Arrondissement, known for being fun, young and artsy.
 Drinking rosé on a warm summer night along the canal with many other 20-something Parisians is one of the highlights of summer.
-Be sure to download our Canal St. Martin walking tour before you head to the area.
+Be sure to download our Canal St. Martin walking trip before you head to the area.
 We’ve scouted out the stock shops (discount stores) in the ’hood as well as all the best restos and sights.
 Prices at St. Christopher’s, including breakfast, start at around 50 euros a night.

 Another hostel I found on the HostelBookers site is Home Latin, situated in the lively Latin Quarter near the Sorbonne, minutes away from Notre Dame.
 Staying in central Paris for prices as low as 70 euros is a real coup.